nodarisvanidze88/Tik_Tak_Toe_Game/README.md

 # Tic-Tac-Toe
 #### Video Demo:  <URL HERE>
 #### Description: Sample Tic-Tac-Toe game with tabylate function visuals.
 Should be 2 players
+                and wins payer if one of column or row or diagonal will filled with player's symbols (X or O)